Hall of Fame

 The Honorees

-The Class of 2025 will be inducted into the Oklahoma Hall of Fame in November.
-This year's class of Honorees represent the wide diversity of backgrounds and talents that makes Oklahoma's people unique.
-Read more about this year's class below.
+The Class of 2026 will be inducted into the Oklahoma Hall of Fame in November.
+These Honorees represent the wide diversity of backgrounds and talents that makes Oklahoma's people unique.
+Read more about this Class of 2026 below.

 Oklahoma City